Sourdough Stuffing

 The best sourdough stuffing made with sautéed vegetables and tons of fresh herbs.
 It’s vegan, flavorful, comes together quickly and is the perfect savory side dish to add to your holiday menu.

-When it comes to Thanksgiving I usually opt for putting a more healthy spin on classic dishes (like with this butternut squash quinoa stuffing and wild rice stuffing), but Isaac is a traditional stuffing lover, so I thought it was time I finally created a more classic recipe.
-And since I’m a sourdough lover I thought it was fitting to create this sourdough stuffing recipe!
+When it comes to Thanksgiving, I usually put a healthy spin on classic dishes like my butternut squash quinoa stuffing and wild rice stuffing.
+But Isaac loves a traditional stuffing, so I finally created a classic version for him.
+And because I love sourdough, I knew I had to make a sourdough stuffing recipe.

 Ingredients Needed